yopdog/test22/Liberland-constitution.md

  * **§XXI.1(3)** to ensure that this Constitution is carried out as intended.
  * **§XXI.1(4)** to ensure that justice prevails.

+## Chapter 7: The Judiciary

-## Chapter 7: Sacurity and The Armed Forces
+## Chapter 8: Sacurity and The Armed Forces

 ### Article XXIII - Main principles of the Armed Forces.
 ### Article XXIV - Deployment and control over the Armed Forces.